ProgrammingLife2015/helix2/macframe/README.md

 Helix2.app is a native Mac OS X executable structure which can be used to create a Helix<sup>2</sup> Mac app.
-To create an executable, simply copy the compiled .jar file into Helix2.app/Contents/Resources/Java
+To create an executable, simply rename the compiled .jar file to Helix2.jar and copy it into Helix2.app/Contents/Resources/Java